Bestoloch/Vuln_Scanners/README.md

 # Vuln_Scanners
 Vulnerability scanners' report aggregator.
-It will pull all the reports from the different Vulnerability scanners to Redis DB, which can be used as Logstash input.
+It will pull all the reports from the different Vulnerability scanners to Redis DB which can be used as Logstash input.

 ## Scanners exports:
 - [x] Nessus (v8)